alphagov/accessibility-tool-audit/CONTRIBUTING.md

 ## Update test results

 When you have found a result you disagree with or you re-test a tool because it was updated, you should add your changes to the `results` of each relevant test entry within 'tests.json'.
+Check the [tools' changelogs](tools-info.md#changelogs) to know when a tool has been updated.

 ## Change code examples